 When it comes to children and school, there are various reasons why children don’t like school.
 One of them is that schools contain bullies.
-Nobody likes to be picked on or made fun of.
-These actions bring children’s confidence level down.
+There are long-term effects of bullying on children.
 A child may wish that he or she were a super hero so that super powers could be used to fight back but violence is not the answer.
 There are different tactics children can use to overpower bullies without violence.

 According to stompoutbullying.org children can use comeback lines: